Emerging Trends in Radiology – The Use of Artificial Intelligence

 Artificial intelligence is making fast progress in the field of radiology.
-Clinical adoption of AI by radiologists has gone from none to 30% from 2015 to 2020, according to a study by the American College of Radiology.
+According to a study by the American College of Radiology, clinical adoption of AI by radiologists has gone from none to 30% from 2015 to 2020.

 We’ve come a long way from five years ago when some predicted AI would replace radiologists.
 Instead, AI is seen as augmenting the radiologist’s intelligence – automating redundancies and optimizing the way radiologists practice.
-Not just saving time but enhancing the diagnosis and potentially preventing what could have been an easy miss will also be critical.
+Not just saving time but enhancing the diagnosis and potentially preventing what could have been an easy miss.

 AI will become more mainstream in clinical care over the next few years, and it will become an essential part of the diagnostic care process.
 The industry also foresees AI predictions utilizing multimodal data sources to drive decisions for triage and disease management through the integration of AI within the electronic medical record.